Seneca-ICTOER/OPS445/docs/A-Labs/lab1.md

 - git - a distributed revision control system with rich command set that provides both high-level operations and full access to git's internals.
 - github.com - a code hosting platform for version control and collaboration that lets people work together on software projects from anywhere.

-## Unit Feedback Script : CheckLabX.py

-**Unit Feedback Scripts**

-Each **Part** (within an 'Investigation) is referred to as a **Unit**.
-Each Unit will require that the student download and run a **Unit Feedback Script**, which provides the OPS445 student "real-time feedback" of their completed work.

-This feedback is not considered to be perfect or fool-proof; however, it may provide feedback (hints) in case a student gets stuck or experiences an error when performing administration tasks or when creating their Python scripts.
-These unit feedback scripts can also be used to confirm that the student's Python script is on the right track, and provide a consistent record of their Python scripting progress throughout their labs.

 ## Investigation 1 - Set Up A Development Environment